UFC on FX: Belfort vs. Rockhold: Predictions & Analysis

 A few statistical edges stand out.
 Dunham throws significantly more leather — a 4.2 sig. strike per minute gap.
 Anjos is far more active with takedowns, averaging 1.6 more per 15 minutes.
 Anjos has tighter striking defense, making opponents miss more often.

-**The Pick: Rafael Dos Anjos over Evan Dunham.** The model is firm on this one: Anjos at 77%.
+The Pick: Rafael Dos Anjos over Evan Dunham.
+We're leaning Anjos here at 69%, a solid but not overwhelming edge.

 Rafael Natal vs Joao Zeferino